piot/enias/tutorial/readme.md

 ## Lesson 4 - interactivity

 1. Enias supports both computer keyboards and USB gamepads.
 To get input we can read the memory from `$FB00` and use a bitmask to know if a certain key/button is pressed.
-In this example we will expand the lesson 3 demo with the ability to move up and down ($08 and $04 respectively).
+In this example we will expand the lesson 3 demo with the ability to move up or down ($04 and $08 respectively).
 First, define a constant for the input memory location:

 ```6502
 ENIAS_GAMEPAD = $FB00